Caerind/Enlivengine/README.md

 My new engine using C++17, SDL & Bgfx

-Not really intended to be very stable yet
+Not really intended to be very stable yet (but soon)

 Used in :
   -  [LudumDare45 : The Story Of Nothing](https://github.com/Caerind/LudumDare45)